Let's Talk About Dinghies: Do You Need One? Should It Be Registered?

 Short answer: "Probably so."
 Longer answer: "Probably so."
 Ensure that you check your state's laws before you go tooling about in an unregistered dinghy.

-Let's have a look at the two states that I know best, California and Florida.
+Let's have a look at the two states covered here: California and Florida.

 The following vessels do not have to be registered in California: